sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 Use "expanse-client [command] --help" for more information about a command.
 ```

-Example of using the script shows that the user has allocations on 3 accounts, and has not used a lot of SU's:
+Example of using the script shows that the user has allocations on 3 accounts, and SU's remaining:
 ```
 [username@login01 ~]$ expanse-client user -p